iamvikashk/Ensemble-Technique-Stacking/README.md

 # Ensemble-Technique-Stacking
-Using stacking and SMOTE oversampling in a highly imbalanced dataset
+Use of stacking and SMOTE oversampling in a highly imbalanced dataset